 You may be wondering when your child can start to use scissors.
-The answer to this will vary a little from child to child, but in my daycare, the hooligans generally start experimenting with scissors at age 2 or earlier.
+The answer to this will vary from child to child, but in my daycare, the hooligans start experimenting with scissors at age 2 or earlier.
 Most of the children are cutting quite well by the time they’re three.

 As for what kind of scissors to introduce your child to, a pair of basic safety scissors are a great way to start, but if your child finds them difficult to use, these beginner scissors are super to start off with because they’re spring loaded, and the child manipulates them with their whole hand rather than with their fingers.